Language-Research-Technology/ldaca-website/content/index.md

   {
     title: 'Process data for use',
     image: 'https://placehold.co/400x300',
-    description: 'Use our tools and workflows to process language data into formats ready for analysis, visualization, and other research applications.'
+    description: 'Use our tools and workflows to process language data into formats ready for analysis, visualisation, and other research applications.'
   },
   {
     title: 'Analyse language at scale',